UNHCR preparing for 400,000 exodus from Syrian town into Turkey

 Turkish authorities are checking arriving Syrians to ensure they are not fighters, "to maintain the civilian character of asylum", Fleming said.
 Young Syrian children are also being checked for measles and polio vaccinations, she said.

-Fleming called for support for the government of Turkey and other neighboring countries - Lebanon, Iraq, Jordan and Egypt - that are already hosting more than 3 million Syrian refugees.
+Fleming called for support for the government of Turkey and other neighbouring countries - Lebanon, Iraq, Jordan and Egypt - that are already hosting more than 3 million Syrian refugees.

 "If you want to put it into proportion, this 138,000 that just arrived in Turkey represents about the number that all of Europe has taken in the three years of the Syria war," she said.